 The easiest way to make your photographs really ‘”pop” in Chefchaouen is to feature a bright color that is on the opposite color spectrum to blue.
 So red, gold, yellow, pink, and orange will really stand out.

-The above is an untouched image of an orange in the Blue City, taken with an iPhone.
+The below is an untouched image of an orange in the Blue City, taken with an iPhone.
 Pretty amazing color contrast, right?!

 Embrace the Blue City’s natural color saturation!